GuideUpdated March 26, 2026

 Create one helpful piece of content per week

 Content marketing is the long game that pays off.
 Write a blog post answering a question your clients frequently ask.
 "What to expect in your first therapy session."
 "5 signs your anxiety is more than everyday stress."
 "How couples therapy actually works."
 Each post is a new entry point for potential clients to discover you through search.
 Consistency matters more than perfection.
+See our content marketing for therapists guide for a deeper walkthrough.

 6